unadlib/iflow/README.md

 # iFlow
 iFlow is a simple and free style state management framework.
 It's dynamic, you can discretionarily use it to modify delete and add the state/action.
 It completely supports plain class and function based on mutable, be easy to OOP.
+If you use React, you need use [react-iflow](https://github.com/unadlib/react-iflow) for their connector.

 ### What's iFlow?